codesqueak/SYWTWAM/docs/docker.md

 ## Dockerfile

-The file used to define the Docker image build is defined as
+The file used to define the Docker image build in this project is:

 ```
 FROM frolvlad/alpine-oraclejdk8:slim